NAG Library for Java

 - Solution of linear and nonlinear least squares problems

 - Special functions

 - Multivariate methods

 - Analysis of variance and contingency table analysis

 To ensure that we meet your existing and future requirements, the library is regularly updated with new and enhanced algorithms for use in evolving business areas.
 If you have suggestions for new routines please contact us.

-Subscription to our dedicated Customer Support Service includes automatic notification of updates and access to our domain experts who are there to assist you with your technical queries or difficulties.
+Subscription to our dedicated Technical Support Service includes automatic notification of updates and access to our domain experts who are there to assist you with your technical queries or difficulties.

 The Users' Note for the NAG Library for Java can be read here.